ChainAgnostic/namespaces/polkadot.md

 ### Rationale

 The rationale behind the use of block hash from the genesis block stems from its usage in the Polkadot architecture in network and consensus.

-Collision risk was not considered significant .
+### Syntax

+As CAIP-2 references for this namespace are 32-byte SHA256 hashes in lowercase hex, they can be validated with the simple regular expression: `[0-9a-f]{32}`

 ### Backwards Compatibility